-Pods
+- Pods

-- Seeds have not been demonstrated to transmit the disease - Leaves
+- Seeds have not been demonstrated to transmit the disease

+- Leaves

 Whole plants or cuttings should not be sent from areas that are infested with Rosellinia.
-Where clonal material is required, it should be supplied as budwood from disease-free areas where possible.
+Clonal material should be supplied as budwood from disease-free areas where possible.
 Budwood from plants grown in infested areas should be sent to an Intermediate Quarantine Station in a disease-free area and budded onto rootstocks raised from seed collected from a disease-free area.
 When obtaining budwood from plants growing in an infested area, care should be taken that the tree that provides the budwood and all its neighbours do not show symptoms of the disease.